blinks/ozymandias/README.markdown

 On a turn, choose one:

 - Play a card for one of several effects.
-- Sell a card and gain influence.
+- Buy a card for influence.
 - Fight a war and perhaps gain influence.
-- Recover your hand and perhaps buy cards.
+- Recover your hand and sell down to your hand size.

 ### Play a Card
-Sectors and myths play differently, and myths often have two potential uses.
+Sectors and myths play differently:

 - When you *play a sector,* choose where to place it on the map.
 If you place next to at least one city, choose a ruling faction next to your new sector